Peter Löw: Life

 Peter Löw was born in 1960 in Ludwigshafen, Germany.
 In 1987, he started his doctoral studies in history at the University of Münster under the supervision of military historian Werner Hahlweg.
-After Hahlweg passed away, Löw found a new supervisor in Eckardt Opitz of Helmut Schmidt University, and in 1989 obtained a doctorate (Dr. phil.) for a dissertation on the Prussian army.
+After Hahlweg died, Löw found a new supervisor in Eckardt Opitz of Helmut Schmidt University, and in 1989 obtained a doctorate (Dr. phil.) for a dissertation on the Prussian army.

 In 1991, he enrolled at Insead, where he received an MBA.
 In 1992, he submitted a dissertation on municipal law in Nazi Germany under the supervision of Franz-Ludwig Knemeyer at the University of Würzburg for which he received a legal doctorate (Dr. iur. utr.).

 In 2012, Löw became a member of the senate of the college of philosophy and theology of the Philosophical-Theological University Heiligenkreuz.
 He became an honorary professor for philosophy of economics in 2013.

 Peter Löw is a reserve officer in the Bundeswehr.
 In 2014, he survived an airplane crash in Florida.
 He lives in Munich and at Hofhegnenberg Castle.

 Peter Löw was listed as one of the 500 richest Germans (ranked at no. 320) according to German Manager Magazin in 2020.

 Löw is married and is a father of seven children.